Vizdrive/VizDrive_WRO2025/docs/03_software_architecture.md

 For a comprehensive explanation of PixyCam 2.1 integration and computer vision principles, consult [**Computer Vision Functions**](./07_pixycam_computer_vision.md).

+---

 ### Color Detection

-This module is responsible for identifying specific color patterns on both the track surface and side walls, crucial for autonomous navigation and mission objectives.
+This module is responsible for identifying specific color patterns on both the track surface and side walls, crucial for autonomous navigation and the parking maneuver.

 #### 1. Floor Detection (I2C TCS34725 Sensor)